oliverphilcox/separate_bk/README.md

 - `symm_kind`: This specifies the type of symmetry to assume.
 The main options are `1` (full symmetry; 6 permutations) or `2` (cyclic symmetry; 3 permutations).
 The code will run on GPUs if available, else a single CPU.
 This typically takes between a few minutes and a few hours to run, depending on the complexity of the model and the size of the input dataset.

-In the [Usage](Usage.ipynb) notebook, we demonstrate how to compute the `separate-bk` inputs, and visualize the outputs.
+In the [Usage](Usage.ipynb) notebook, we demonstrate how to compute the `separable_bk` inputs, and visualize the outputs.
 We also show how to interface the code with [PolySpec](https://github.com/oliverphilcox/PolySpec), for measure the template amplitudes from CMB datasets.
 In the [datasets](datasets/) directory, we include the shape templates used to test the code in the release paper.

 ### Authors
 - [Kunhao Zhong](mailto:kunhaoz@sas.upenn.edu) (Penn)